Largest companies by market cap in the utilities sector

 NextEra Energy is a leading utility and renewable energy company.
 It has multiple subsidiaries, the largest of which is Florida Power & Light, the largest electrical utility company in the U.S.

-It supplies power to more than 6 million customer accounts across Florida.
-Another subsidiary, NextEra Energy Resources, is North America's largest generator of wind energy and a leader in solar energy.
+It supplies power to approximately 12 million people across Florida.
+Another subsidiary, NextEra Energy Resources, is one of the country's largest generators of renewable energy, including wind energy and solar energy.

 2. Iberdrola